Principal Investigators

 Khushboo S. Patel, M.A., M.S.

-Khushboo is a graduate student in the Experimental Psychology Ph.D. program working with Dr. Danovitch.
+Khushboo is a fourth year doctoral candidate in the Experimental Psychology Ph.D. program working with Dr. Danovitch.
 She earned her M.A. in Psychology from Boston University and a B.A. in Psychology from India.
-Her current research interests includes how children learn from different type of information sources and the impact of informant’s race and gender on children’s science learning and motivation.
+Her current research interests include children's STEM learning.

 Graduate Student Alumni